Johan-Melin/jm-blog/posts/2025-02-18-top-retail-companies-seo-and-performance-insights.md

 ---
 title: "Top retail companies’ SEO and Performance insights"
 subtitle: "Given two arrays, sort the elements of the first so that the relative ordering of items are the same as in the second array."
+author: "Johan Melin"
 published: true
 date: "2025-02-18"
 tags: [SEO, Performance]
 time: "10"
 image: "laptop_lighthouse.webp"
 animImage: "post1.webp"
-alt: "Digital illustration of a laptop displaying a Google Lighthouse audit report with performance metrics such as speed scores, SEO ratings, and accessibility scores.
+alt: "Digital illustration of a laptop displaying a Google Lighthouse audit report with performance metrics.
 Around the laptop, floating icons and logos of major retail companies represent different websites being analyzed."
 ---

 ## OVERVIEW